maxim-saplin/llm_chess/README.md

     - Optionally create a VENV
  - Run `llm_chess.py`
     - llm_chess_tool_call.py is older version relying on native tool call support, not maintained, keeping JIC

+### Multiple Games and Aggregation of Results

+The `run_multiple_games.py` script allows you to execute multiple chess games between different agents and aggregate the results.

+To run multiple games:
+- Adjust the `NUM_REPETITIONS` variable to set the number of games you want to simulate.
+- The results, including win/loss statistics and material counts, are aggregated and can be analyzed to understand the strengths and weaknesses of each player type.
+- Aggregate log and logs for individual games (if `STORE_INDIVIDUAL_LOGS` is set to True) can be stored in the specified `LOG_FOLDER` for further inspection.

+This feature is used to compare different kinds of players and generalize the findings.
+For LLM playes 10 games were used, for random/chess engine players 1000 games, some states is provided below.

 ## Configs